LuigiStammati/DRY-Ansible-for-Network-Automation/roles/dana_junos_topology_inspector/README.md

 You can find out more details about the above output variables in the _Role Variable_ section.

+How does it work:

-To carry out the inspection, this role automatically configures the relevant interfaces and enables LLDP, but you don't really need to care about it: it always cleans up any configuration snippet it might have added, rolling back all devices' configurations to their initial status.
+To carry out the inspection, this role automatically configures the interfaces connecting the devices involved and enables LLDP on all of them.
+However, you don't really need to worry about it: upon retrieving the relevant information and storing it in the output variables, this pre-configuration is cleaned up by a rollback operation.

 Requirements and Role Dependencies